Now, more than ever insurance is vital to the sustainability of the world's economies

 How quickly and thoroughly these people recover depends on their resilience.
 It’s a word that’s commonly used but it's also quite descriptive, because it reflects the individual’s ability – and society’s ability – to withstand political, economic and environmental shocks.

 Insurance helps make the world more resilient.
 It compensates the Kenyan farmer for lost income and pays to help the Florida resident rebuild.
 While those examples are small on a global scale, they illustrate the significant and broad capability of risk transfer.
 Both demonstrate how insurance can and does mitigate the innumerable knock-on effects of climate change.

 Now, more than ever, insurance is vital to the sustainability of the world’s economies, institutions and people, as resilience is being threatened.
-The Swiss Re Institute-London School of Economics Macro Resilience Index indicates that the global economy has less capacity to absorb the impact of a shock event than it did in 2007.
+According to Swiss Re Institute-London School of Economics Macro Resilience Index, the global economy has less capacity to absorb the impact of a shock event than it did in 2007.

 To frame the issue, the report employs a number of key indices: the Swiss Re Institute-London School of Economics Macro Resilience Index (noted above) and the SRI Insurance Resilience Indices.
-The latter tracks the world’s insurance protection gap, which is a quantification of the lack of resilience in three core areas of risk: natural catastrophes, mortality and healthcare spending.
+The latter tracks the world’s insurance protection gap, which quantifies the lack of resilience in three core areas of risk: natural catastrophes, mortality and healthcare spending.
 That amount currently stands at approx. USD 1.2 trillion, the equivalent of a quarter of all insurance premiums written in a single year!

 The news is not all bad, though.
 Insurance has kept pace with growing risks, helping individuals, households and organisations withstand shock scenarios like drought in Kenya or a hurricane in Florida.
 The strongest gains in the SR Insurance Resilience Indices have come in property catastrophe insurance in advanced economies and emerging market mortality protection in emerging markets.